thomthom/SKUI/README.md

 Once version 1 is release, updates should preserve backwards compatibility within their major version.
 Breaking changes will be scheduled for next major version release.

+## License

+See the `LICENSE` file.
+It is based on the MIT license, but includes extra requirements that require derived work to ensure it doesn't conflict with the original work.

 # Requirements

 * SketchUp 6+